-From the relative quiet of August in Athens, I phone-chased the concept Pierris had hinted at over lunch, that of "forward dynamic," and the knotty modern question: Is military might, aka an arms race, a good idea?
+So, back to philosophy itself and its modern significance.
+From the relative quiet of August in Athens, I phone-chased the concept Pierris had hinted at over lunch, that of 'forward dynamic', that knotty modern question: Is military might, aka an arms race, a good idea?
 Much of Pierris' work has examined ancient economics, as evidenced both by historians of the time and by extant records of financial transactions.
-He described the vision that led to Athens' growth, "Themistocles recognized the trade benefits that would derive from the Lavrion silver.
-He also knew he needed military might to protect his trade routes."
+He described the vision that led to Athens' growth, 'Themistocles recognized the trade benefits that would derive from the Lavreon silver.
+He also knew he needed military might to protect his trade routes.'